fluttercommunity/get_it/README.md

 This should  be your last resort as you can lose type safety.

+Ok you have been warned!
 All registration functions have an optional named parameter `instanceName`.
 Providing a name with factory/singleton here registers that instance with that name instead of a type.
 Consequently `get()` has also an optional parameter `instanceName` to access factories/singletons that were registered by name.

 **IMPORTANT:** Each name must be unique.
+Both ways of registration are completely separate from each other.
 ### More than one instance of GetIt
-While not recommended, you can create your own independent instance of `GetIt`.
-An example use-case would be package-independent dependency groups.
+While not recommended, you can create your own independent instance of `GetIt`if you don't want to share your locator with some other package or because the physics of your planet demands it :-)

 ```Dart
 /// To make sure you really know what you are doing